eslothower/112TermProject/ideas.md

 ## Far-fetched ideas

+  - Have the board animate in, cell by cell
   - Weather can impact the terrain, and therefore impact the animals and food levels
   - Everything can impact and/or interact with everything
     - Wolves eat sheep (this is basic functionality)